Music by Giacomo PUCCINI

 - Only when seats allocated as Z seat are still available 2 hours before the show starts, you are able to purchase these tickets at the Box Office of the theatre.

 - Note that all Z seats are on a first come, first served basis and will come with restricted views.

 Under 15s discounts and Z seats (Day Tickets) are available online.
 Other types of discount tickets are not available online.
 Please inquire at the Box Office or by telephone.

 *Please note that further changes or cancellations may be required as the coronavirus situation develops or to comply with requests from the Government.

 - For Seat D of Opera performances, maximum of 2 tickets per person on the first day of ticket sale.

 - No admittance to pre-school children.
 Each child older than this age requires a ticket for entry, even when accompanied by a parent or guardian.

-- Tickets may not be changed or refunded except in the case of a cancelled performance.
+- Tickets may not be changed or refunded except following conditions.

 - A special discount price is available for disabled guests.
 Please inquire at the Box Office for details.